 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to analyze and improve your operations:
+Now you can take advantage of the full potential of this template to analyze and improve your projects or processes: